 These ‘taboos’ are based on arbitrary social norms.
 Lots of folks grow up in environments where a word like “fuck” is taboo.
 Why is it a taboo?
 I genuinely could not tell you.
 There are so many other words that mean the same thing as “fuck” – or provide the same emphasis – and yet are not considered curse words.
 Some people say the word “fuck,” and others do not.
 It does not reflect the quality of your character.
 Lots of jokes about the word “fuck” play on this very dichotomy.

 Sex is a taboo.
 Lots of people don’t talk about sex.
 Lots of people grew up in environments where they didn’t discuss sex.
 Why is it a taboo?
 This I could not tell you.
 Clearly, knowing and learning about sex doesn’t make you a worse or better person.
 Your knowledge and openness towards expressions of sexual topics and desires does not dictate the quality of your character.
 Lots of sex jokes play on this very dichotomy.

 Anti-Semitism is a taboo.
 But it is not a taboo because anti-Semitism is based in an arbitrary social norm.
 Anti-Semitism is a rigid concept.
 We know what anti-Semitism is – what it looks like, what it means, who it threatens.
-This goes for racism and sexism too, by the way.
+This is the case with all bigotry.
 Though our understandings of the way bigotry manifests may change and grow, the core concept remains unchanged.